iphswift/rehearser/README.md

 1. The parsing may end up missing text (eg, a few lines at the top of a page) or adding undesired text (eg, such as the contents of a figure).

 2. Citations are currently missing from the extracted text and audio.

+## Citation

+The "demo paper" used in this project is:

+[1] Meuschke, Norman, et al. "A benchmark of pdf information extraction tools using a multi-task and multi-domain evaluation framework for academic documents."
+International Conference on Information.
+Cham: Springer Nature Switzerland, 2023.